ghiscoding/aurelia-slickgrid/docs/getting-started/quick-start.md

 The project supports Content Security Policy (CSP) as long as you provide an optional `sanitizer` in your grid options (we recommend DOMPurify).
 Review the [CSP Compliance](../developer-guides/csp-compliance.md) documentation for more info.

 ### 11. Add Optional Feature like Excel Export
 Starting with version 3.0.0, the Excel Export is now an optional package and if you want to use it then you'll need to install it via npm from the monorepo library with `npm install @slickgrid-universal/excel-export`.
-Refer to the [Excel Export - Wiki](../grid-functionalities/export-to-excel.md) for more info.
+Refer to the "Excel Export" from the documentations for more info.

 Here's a quick list of some of these optional packages
 - [@slickgrid-universal/excel-export](https://github.com/ghiscoding/slickgrid-universal/tree/master/packages/excel-export)